LINE's new skis, "BLADE," make turns more fun | Cut, cut, cut

 ・A Q&A and review from Mikiya Tanno, the ski expert in Japan

-He has been active in slopestyle and halfpipe competition scenes both in Japan and overseas, and currently runs a ski shop "TRANKBASE" , while also engaging in a variety of activities in the backcountry and at ski resorts.
+He is active in slopestyle and halfpipe competitions both domestically and internationally, and currently runs the ski shop"TRANKBASE"while also engaging in various activities in the backcountry and at ski resorts.

 Editorial Department (hereinafter referred to as "eds"): What was your first impression?